microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 there is no way for a port or end user to assert that a dependency is *not* installed in their requirements.

-If you wish to represent such an alternative situation for customers, consider describing how someone can create an [overlay port](../concepts/overlay-ports.md) implementing the alternative form with a comment in `portfile.cmake` rather than trying to add additional ports never built in the curated registry's continuous integration.
+If you wish to represent such an alternative situation for users, consider describing how someone can create an [overlay port](../concepts/overlay-ports.md) implementing the alternative form with a comment in `portfile.cmake` rather than trying to add additional ports never built in the curated registry's continuous integration.
 For example, see